 Mika Elizabeth Ono

 Mika Elizabeth Ono came to the University of Redlands as editorial director in 2016.
 Initially recruited primarily as editor of Och Tamale magazine, she took on increasing responsibility, overseeing University-wide social media channels and launching the Bulldog Blog, which now receives more than 100,000 page views per year.
 During early 2017, she also served as interim director of media relations.
-Ono was appointed interim chief communications officer in August 2019.
+Ono was appointed interim chief communications officer in August 2019 and chief communications officer in October 2020.

 Prior to joining the U of R, Ono spent 16 years at The Scripps Research Institute in La Jolla, California, where she rose to director of communications.
 In this role, she headed the communications department and served on the executive leadership team.
 In addition to publicizing cutting-edge biomedical research, she spearheaded internal and external communications for milestones including a Nobel Prize, presidential appointments, and numerous multimillion-dollar gifts and grants.